 Our favorite was the Portuguese cheesecake.
 Melting in the mouth, it had a nice balance between eggs and sugar.

-A Cellar Full of Alentejo Wines
+A Cellar Full of Alentejo Wine at Cafe Alentejo Evora

 For our meal, we had the opportunity to taste three different wines from the Alentejo region.
 The Solar dos Lobos wines, from a traditional Alentejo family, perfectly complemented the dishes.

-The light white wine paired perfectly with the cheese and soup.
+This light white wine paired perfectly with the cheese and soup.
 We found the red wine almost too light for the rich flavors of the delicious black pork.

 In the cool cellar, which is ideal to escape the scorching hot Evora summers, Cafe Alentejo can host private dinners for up to ten people.

-You’ll taste the simple and hearty Alentejo fare, using only the freshest ingredients that result in mouth-watering dishes.
+You’ll taste the simple and hearty Alentejo fare, using only the freshest ingredients that result in mouth watering dishes